epfl-matmat/matmat.org/teaching.md

 implement and apply numerical techniques for estimating simulation error.

 #### Content
+* Motivation for studying errors in eigenvalue problems
 * Types of simulation error
-* Important eigenvalue problems in materials science
 * Residual-error relationships for eigenvalue problems
-* Perturbation theory
+* Perturbation theory and parametrised eigenvalue problems
+* Subtleties of infinite-dimensional eigenvalue problems
+* Discretisation and discretisation error
-* Plane-wave basis sets and their discretisation error
+* Plane-wave basis sets
-* Parametrised eigenvalue problems
-* Errors due to uncertain parameters: Perturbative and statistical approaches
+* Errors due to uncertain parameters (if time permits)
 * Non-linear eigenvalue problems (if time permits)

 #### Prerequisites